Kartapuce/kartapuce.github.io/_pages/vulnerabilities.md

 classes: wide
 sidebar:
   nav: "vulnerabilities"
+excerpt: "Modelling of some major CVEs."
 ---

 Get the global picture about some major CVEs.
-Find out how the combination of several vulnerabilities can make you root. :innocent: Please keep this knowledge to achieve better protection of your IT systems.
+Find out how the combination of several vulnerabilities can make you root. :innocent: This content is only provided in order to achieve better protection of your IT systems.